• Skip to main content

 I shared their discouragement but tried to persevere bravely for their sake.
 Mark 4:26-29 was very encouraging to us.
 Right in that parable the Lord was clear.
 We were to do our job which is to scatter the seed faithfully and count on God to do His job which is to give growth to the seed.
 The Lord is doing it!

 We were to do our job which is to scatter the seed faithfully and count on God to do His job which is to give growth to the seed.
-Tweet it2.
-Nothing beats prayer
+Tweet it

 In the past year our church plant interns and I have spent much time in prayer for the people in our core group, our Bible study materials, evangelism efforts in our city, and for ourselves.
 Every day from Tuesday to Friday we have met for thirty minutes to pray.
 We have also gone on prayer retreats.